Skip to content

 );

-For example, to register a pallet named pallet_parachain_template for benchmarking, add it as follows:
+For example, to add a new pallet named pallet_parachain_template for benchmarking, include it in the macro as shown:

 benchmarks.rs